fpereiro/gotoB/tutorial/tutorial.md

 - Move state to JS and make HTML reflect it.
 - Bind DOM elements to trigger functions.
 - Divide functions by type: 1) update view; 2) update state (through user input or not); 3) communicate (load or save) state to server (or localstorage).
 Order of calls:
    - update view comes always after update of state (but some state changes don't update views necessarily).
+But view change does imply state change.
    - communication can come before updating of state (load) or after (save).
 - The innovation: responder/listener.
 Allow a function to be called by a system that detects when its inputs change.
 Used for views.
 But also for computed state (state that depends on other state).
 But what's an example of computed state?
 With logic in the vfuns, it doesn't seem to be necessary. in a spreadsheet it would! // What do you save?
 Express views directly as responders.
 Also functions for saving state.
 For loading state, you write a normal function.
 - Must recycle parts of the HTML/DOM.